tlswg/tls13-spec/draft-ietf-tls-tls13.md

 KeyShareEntry in the ServerHello.
 This value MUST correspond to the KeyShareEntry value offered by the client that the server has selected for the negotiated key exchange.
-Servers MUST NOT send a KeyShareEntry for any group not indicated in the "supported_groups" extension.
+Servers MUST NOT send a KeyShareEntry for any group not indicated in the "supported_groups" extension and
-Servers MUST NOT send a KeyShareEntry when using the "psk_ke" PskKeyExchangeMode.
+MUST NOT send a KeyShareEntry when using the "psk_ke" PskKeyExchangeMode.
 If a HelloRetryRequest was received by the client, the client MUST verify that the selected NamedGroup matches one that the client sent in its supported_groups extension and MUST abort the handshake with an "illegal_parameter" alert otherwise.